-These cookies have three components so take a little time to make and baked the cookies, let them cool, add the caramel, let that cool, then top with chocolate.
+These cookies have three components so it takes a little time to make and bake the cookies, let them cool, add the caramel, let that cool, then top with chocolate.
 You can easily space out these steps throughout the day.
 Here are some tips to make the procedure go smoothly.

-- You do not want the butter so warm that it appears greasy.
+- PRO-Tip: You do not want the butter so warm that it appears greasy.

-- I used a 2-inch cookie cutter to make these cookies.
+- I used a 2-inch cookie cutter (affiliate links)to make these cookies.
 Any smaller and it will be tedious to decorate!

 - The caramel is made with packaged caramels that you melt in the microwave.
 Gently melt with heavy cream.
 If you overheat, the caramel will get too stiff.
 You want it to be of a spreadable consistency so feel free to add a little more cream if needed.

-- I use an offset spatula to spread on the caramel and the chocolate.
+- Use an offset spatula to spread on the caramel and the chocolate.